ColaLinN/cs-notes/docs/distributed-systems/Labs Notes/03-paxos-tolerance.md

+# Lab3 Paxos Fault Tolerance

 > We are not allowed to share codes online.
 >
-> For more details, Pls refer to the Lab's Repo: https://github.com/nus-sys/cs5223-labs
+> For more details, Pls refer to NUS CS5223 Lab's Repo: https://github.com/nus-sys/cs5223-labs/tree/main/labs/lab3-paxos